LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 6.??.??
 *Released*: ??
 - Fix Issue 51909: Hit Selection Dialog should show field-modal__field_dot next to fields that have criteria
+- Fix Issue 51421: Inconsistent behavior when hitting `Shift` + `Home/End` in the editable grid

 ### version 6.18.2
 *Released*: 29 January 2025